Alex Breingan: Company collapse and move to the United States

-In February 2024 reports emerged that Stripe Studios had failed to pay post-production companies and visiting actors for their work.
-In March 2024, one of the company’s production entities, Stripe Studios (Comedy) Ltd, was placed into court-ordered liquidation, and Stripe Media entered both receivership and voluntary receivership.
-A receiver’s report initially identified over NZD $20 million in outstanding debts due to incomplete productions, along with financial irregularities that were subsequently referred to the Serious Fraud Office.
-Additional companies associated with Stripe Studios were placed into liquidation in July 2024 due to unpaid taxes and outstanding debts to creditors.
+In February 2024 reports emerged that Stripe Studios had failed to pay post-production companies for their work.
+In March 2024, one of the company's production entities, Stripe Studios (Comedy) Ltd, was placed into court-ordered liquidation, and Stripe Media entered both receivership and voluntary receivership.
+A receiver's report initially identified over NZD $20 million in outstanding debts and financial irregularities were subsequently referred to the Serious Fraud Office.
+Additional companies associated with Stripe Studios were placed into liquidation in July 2024.